Miracloon/pflotran-documentation/source/user_guide/cards/subsurface/region_card.rst

 Within the REGION block, one of:

+ INFINITE
+  Defines an infinite region that will capture all cells in the domain (spans -1.e20 to 1.e20 meters in each of the principal coordinates).

  COORDINATE <float float float>
   Defines the x, y, z location of a single point in space  (see note_ below)